KerrFitzgerald/Polyp_FCB-SwinV2Transformer/README.md

 + Results produced in this work were generated using an Nvidia RTX 3090 GPU on a Linux operating system (Ubuntu).

-+ Requirements (code libraries, versions, etc.) can be found in the requirements.txt file.
-Ensure these are installed.

 + Clone the repository and navigate to new directory.

 + Download and extract polyp segmentation datasets (e.g.[Kvasir-SEG](https://datasets.simula.no/downloads/kvasir-seg.zip))